GIScience/openrouteservice/docker/README.md

 # Install and Run OpenRouteService Backend via Docker

 It's possible and easy to install and launch the OpenRouteService backend service with Docker.
-Please note that the [Dockerfile](Dockerfile) under the repository root directory is only for building the [WAR file](https://www.wikiwand.com/en/WAR_(file_format)).
+Please note that the [../Dockerfile](Dockerfile) under the repository root directory is only for building the [WAR file](https://www.wikiwand.com/en/WAR_(file_format)).

 ## Short version